Tested: X570 Motherboards Can Overjuice Ryzen, But Rarely Do

 It's possible that intentionally manipulated power telemetry reporting can expose an extra performance edge and go undetected by both reviewers and common users alike, leading them to post erroneous power consumption results.
 We saw a pretty egregious example of incorrect reporting in our testing with a BIOS provided to reviewers that is also available to the public, so it remains important for reviewers to use physical power measurements to validate the results they get from software utilities.

 AMD's auto-overclocking Precision Boost Overdrive (PBO) feature often causes performance losses in some workloads if you use the vendor-defined basic preset values, but the severity varies from motherboard to motherboard.
-We set out to use the PBO values as a reference for what unsafe settings look like (it does invalidate your warranty), but in many cases found the basic PBO presets lowered performance.
+We set out to use the PBO values as a reference for what unsafe settings look like (it does invalidate your warranty), but in many cases found the basic PBO presets resulted in lower performance.
 They need some work and currently aren't a good measuring stick.
-Even on motherboards that correctly report power after accounting for VRM inefficiencies, the basic presets didn't provide any tangible benefit.
+Even on motherboards that correctly report power, the basic PBO presets didn't provide any tangible benefit.

+In contrast, manual changes (which we covered above) to the Scalar setting provide performance gains, and those are the better reference point for unsafe settings.
+The Taichi reviewer BIOS suffered from the worst misreporting, but it didn't result in power settings that match or exceed the settings imposed by our PBO profile with higher Scalar settings.

 It's best to leave the assessment of the impact on Ryzen chip longevity to AMD or other semiconductor professionals that work in the reliability field, as a wide array of factors impact those metrics.
 Reliability metrics are based on modeling and information that we'll never see, and a complex matrix of factors also work into the equation.
 Some factors increase the rate of wear and trigger electromigration (the process of electrons slipping through the electrical pathways) faster, such as higher voltage and thermal density, but the impact of the two on one another doesn't scale linearly, and it varies depending on how long the processor stays in a heightened state.